misje/opencti-wazuh-connector/docs/source/support.rst

 opencti-wazuh-connector is provided to the security community as open source, completely free of charge.
 There is no support provided, but the maintainers are very interested in feedback that improves the project.
-This requires effort on the reporters side, providing sufficient issue descriptions, necessary files to reproduce the issue, and logs.
+This requires effort from the reporter: Provide sufficient issue descriptions, necessary files to reproduce the issue, and logs.
 Please follow the guidelines and spend time writing good support requests, and you're more likely to be heard.

 The project is currently in no need of a dedicated communication forum.
 If you are in need of a help, :ref:`file an issue <issue>`.